-San Francisco, Sept.
-2 .- Læbor day in this city was celebrated by the labor unions, which gave a public demonstration of their strength by parading through the business section of Twenty thousand men were eltv. marshalled in the parade columns, incluging nearly every union in this city. and a great majority of the union men.
-Following the parade, literary exercises were held, Congressman Maguire being the orator of the day.

-At St. Louis,

 St. Louis, Sept.
-2 .- Labor day at St. Louis was celebrated with two grand parades, that wound up with picnics and celebrations attended by5 thousands of laboring men and their fami-ites.
-The Building Trades Council parade was formed in six divisions.
-This procession marched to the fair grounds.
-The other procession, under the aus-pices of the Central Trades and Labor union, marched to Concordia park.
-It is estimated that fully 40,000 men

-work as a nation unless all of us know how to act in combination as well as to act each individually for himself.
-This acting in combination can take many forms, but of course its most effective form must be when it comes in shape of law, that is, of action by the community as a whole through the law-making bodies.
-It is not only highly desirable, but necessary that there should be legislation which shall care-fully shield the interests of wage-work-ers, and which shall discriminate in favor of the honest and humans employer by removing the disadvantage under which he stands when compared with unscrupulous competitors who have no conscience and will do right only under fear of punishment.
-Nor can legislation stop with what are termed labor questions.
-The vast in-dividual and corporate fortunes, the vast combinations of capital which have marked the development of our Industrial system create new conditions and necessitate a change from the old attitude of the state and nation toward prosperity.
+2 .- Labor day at St. Louis was celebrated with two grand parades, that wound up with picnics and celebrations attended by5 thousacting in combination can take many forms, but of course its most effective form must be when it comes in shape of law, that is, of action by the com-munity as a whole through the law-making bodies.
+It is not only highly desirable, but necessary that there should be legislation which shall care-fully shield the interests of wage-work-ors and which shall discriminate in ers, and which shall discriminate in favor of the honest and humane employer by removing the disadvantage under which he stands when compared with unscrupulous competitors who have no conscience and will do right only under fear of punishment. can legislation stop with what are termed labor questions.
+The vast individual and corporate fortunes, vast combinations of capital w the which have marked the development of our Industrial system create new conditions and necessitate a change from the old attitude of the state and nation toward prosperity."
+There was, he contended, but the scantlest justification for most of the outery against men of wealth, as such, and it ought not to be necessary, he said, to state that any appeal which finally entails the possibility of lawlessness and violence was an attack upon the fundamental properties of American citizenship.

-id iy ig in nd lls

-ng ffi-ten for ind

-any

-ula-eth-and

-ed.-

--

-「西西町

-There was, he contended, but the scantiest justification for most of the outery against men of wealth, as such, and it ought not to be necessary, he said. to state that any appeal which finally entails the possibility of lawlessness and violence was an attack upon the fundamental properties of American itizenship

 "Our interests are at bottom com-mon," he continued.
 "In the long run we go up or down together.
-Yet more and more it is evident that the state, and if necessary, the nation has got to possess the right of supervision and control as regards the great corpora-tions which are its creatures; particularly as regards the great business combinations which derive a portion of their importance from the existence of some monopolistic tendency."

-As to our relations with foreign pow-ers, Vice-President Roosevelt said that our nation, while first of all seeing to its own domestic well being, must its own domestic well being, must not shrink from playing its part among
+Yet more and more it is evident that the state, and if necessary, the nation has got to possess the right of supervision and control as regards the great corporations which are its creatures; particu-larly as regards the great business combinations which derive a portion of their importance from the existence of some monopolistic tendency."
+As to our relations with foreign powers, Vice-President Roosevelt said that our nation, while first of all seeing to its own domestic well being, must not shrink from playing its part among the great nations without.

-the great nations without.
-The further program includes a re-ception in the Jobbers' Union building. luncheon at the fair grounds by the State Fair association, and a review of the Thirteenth Minnesota regiment of volunteers and a dinner at the Minneapolis club this evening.

-NOT TO BE CONSIDERED.